nckz/nckz.github.io/content/posts/2016-07-21_Shrinking_VMware_VMs.md

-(((
+---
-Title: Shrinking VMware VMs with Fusion
+title: Shrinking VMware VMs with Fusion
-Date: 2016-07-21 19:16:00
+date: 2016-07-21 19:16:00
-Author: Nicholas Zwart
+author: Nicholas Zwart
-Summary: A .bashrc function for automating the defragmenting and shrinking of VMs.
+summary: A .bashrc function for automating the defragmenting and shrinking of VMs.
-)))
+---

 This is a little summary of the disk tools I like to use when working with VMware VMs.
 Most of the time I'm using an OSX host to serve OSX, Linux, and